Schwarber, Red Sox slam Astros 12-3, lead ALCS 2-1

 Asked why, Cora said with a smile: ”He has been running the bases a lot in the last few days, or weeks, or whatever.”

-Rodriguez, who missed all of last season with COVID-related heart problems, retired the first six batters before running into the trouble in the third, when Tucker made it 9-3.
+Rodriguez, who missed last season with COVID-19-related heart problems, retired the first six batters before running into trouble in the third, when Tucker made it 9-3.

 ERRORS

-To the delight of the Fenway fans, who targeted him with profane chants for his role in the Astros 2017 cheating scandal, Jose Altuve struggled at the plate and in the field.
+To the delight of the Fenway fans, who targeted him with profane chants after the 2017 World Series champion Astros were caught cheating, Jose Altuve struggled at the plate and in the field.

 TRAINER’S ROOM